iredmail/docs/howto/2-allow.insecure.pop3.imap.smtp.connections.md

 # Allow insecure POP3/IMAP/SMTP connections without STARTTLS

-With default iRedMail setting, all clients are forced to use POP3/IMAP/SMTP services over STARTTLS for for better security by default.
-If your mail clients try to access mailbox via protocol POP3 (port 110) or IMAP (port 143) without TLS support, you will get error message like below:
+With default iRedMail setting, all clients are forced to use POP3/IMAP/SMTP services over STARTTLS for better security by default.
+If your mail clients try to access mailbox via protocol POP3/IMAP without TLS support, you will get error message like below:

 ```
 Plaintext authentication disallowed on non-secure (SSL/TLS) connections